-- What is an Electricity/Power Security of Supply Event? - · Why might this happen? - How will I be told? - How will I know when my electricity is going to be on or off? - · What if my rota letter is blank? - How much notice will I get that my electricity will be turned off? - If I am a flexible customer, can I sell back the electricity I will not be using? - How can I apply to be a Protected Site?
+- What is an electricity security of supply event? - Why might this happen? - How will I be told? - How will I know when my electricity is going to be on or off? - What if my rota letter is blank? - How much notice will I get that my electricity will be turned off? - If I am a flexible customer, can I sell back the electricity I will not be using? - How can I apply to be a protected site?